-In the event of a broker non-vote or any abstentions with respect to any proposal coming before the Annual Meeting, the proxy will be counted as present for purposes of determining the existence of a quorum; but since it is neither a vote cast in favor of nor a vote cast opposing a proposed action, broker non-votes and abstentions typically will not be counted as a vote cast on any routine matter and therefore will have no impact on the outcome of the vote.
+In the event of any abstentions or broker non-votes with respect to any proposal coming before the Annual Meeting, the proxy will be counted as present for purposes of determining the existence of a quorum; but since they are neither a vote cast in favor of, nor a vote cast opposing, a proposed action, abstentions and broker non-votes typically will not be counted as a vote cast on any routine matter.
 A broker non-vote generally occurs when a broker who holds shares in street name for a customer does not have authority to vote on certain non-routine matters because its customer has not provided any voting instructions on the matter.
-Therefore, abstentions and broker non-votes generally have no effect under Maine law.
+Therefore, abstentions and broker non-votes generally have no effect under Maine law with respect to the election of directors or other matters requiring the approval of only those casting a vote at the meeting.